TriforkKRK/TFLayoutConstraintsFactory/README.md

     + (NSArray *)tf_constraintsForView:(UIView *)view withSize:(CGSize)size;

-Method returns array of width and/or height constraints for a view passed in view argument if one of the value is set to *kTFNoMetric* then constraint generation will be omitted for that metric.
+Above method returns array of width and/or height constraints for a view passed in view argument if one of the value is set to *kTFNoMetric* then constraint generation will be omitted for that metric.

 `view` - UIView for which array of constraints will be generated and then returned